-Motivation is an internal force that encourages a worker to act, as well as external factors that encourage such activates activates and understanding of the general term for all the processes involved in starting, directing, and male term to describe all the processes involved in initiating, directing, and maintaining physical and psychological activities.
+Motivation is an internal force that encourages a worker to act, as well as external factors that encourage such activated activates an understanding of the general term for all the processes involved in starting, directing, and material term to describe all the processes involved in initiating, directing, and maintaining physical and psychological activities.

-Ivancevich reveals that motivation is an encouragement and strong willingness of an indigidual to change his behavior to achieve goals.
+Ivancevich reveals that motivation is an encouragement and strong willingness of an ind individual to change his behavior to achieve goals.
 It is a series of attitudes and values that affect individuals to achieve specific things in accordance with individual goals.
 These attitudes and values are invisible that provide the power to encourage individuals to act [15].